Market Segmentation Trees: Literature Review

-We are among the first to propose using model trees for market segmentation and for personalized decision-making problems.
 Similar to our CMT algorithm, \citet{mivsic2016data} proposes using model trees with choice model leaves for personalizing assortment decisions.
 In contrast, MSTs offer a more general framework for building model trees for market segmentation in areas outside of assortment optimization.
 Moreover, we develop an open-source implementation, which has been empirically validated on large-scale real-world datasets. \citet{kallus2017recursive} and \citet{bertsimas2019optimal} propose methodology for training decision trees for segmenting customers and personalizing treatments across the resulting segments.
 Each treatment option is associated with an unknown and customer-variant expected reward, and the authors provide recursive partitioning and integer programming strategies for training the trees to maximize the rewards from the prescribed treatments.
-The treatment options are assumed to belong to a small set of feasible values and thus response models are not needed -- the expected reward associated with each treatment option may be independently estimated by averaging the rewards observed when the treatment was applied historically.
-MSTs generalize the decision tree methods proposed by \citet{kallus2017recursive} and \citet{bertsimas2019optimal} by supporting continuous and high-dimensional decision spaces by way of response models.
+The treatment options are assumed to belong to a small set of feasible values and thus response models are not needed.
+In contrast, MSTs support continuous and high-dimensional decision spaces by way of response models.

+Absent the market segmentation objective, the use of decision trees has recently become quite prevalent in various streams of literature in operations and marketing. \citet{bertsimas2020from}, \citet{cui2018operational}, \citet{ferreira2016analytics}, \citet{glaeser2019optimal}, and \citet{nambiar2019dynamic} use regression tree ensembles (e.g., bagging, boosting, or random forests) to predict demand in retail settings. \citet{lemmens2006bagging} uses classification trees to predict customer churn. \citet{elmachtoub2020decision} trains decision trees for use in the predict-then-optimize framework \citep{elmachtoub2021smart}, which requires modifying the loss function to an optimization problem (rather than a choice model as in this work). \citet{yoganarasimhan2020search} uses boosted regression trees to predict the relevance of a result to a customer's search query. \citet{chen2019decision} and \citet{chen2019use} develop new tree-based choice models where each customer type is represented by a decision tree that characterizes the customer's choice given an assortment of available products. \citet{mivsic2020optimization} and \citet{biggs2018optimizing} consider how to optimize the input features of tree ensembles in order to maximize the predicted value.